ahad82/address_book/README.md

 # Address book manager
-A basic command line app with mocked up data to save/retrieve records Data is persisted as json object in a file, a file represents an address book. e.g. store/book1.json
+A basic command line app with mocked up data to save/retrieve records, Data is persisted as json object in a file, a file represents an address book. e.g. store/book1.json

 ## Installation